 Undergraduate research, public outreach, summer internships, publications, and R&D projects…there’s a lot going on in the Department of Physics at High Point University.
 We invite you to browse our website, blog, course materials, and photo galleries.
 But if you really want to know what we are about, we encourage you to come to campus and spend time with our faculty, our physics majors, and our alumni.
 We love to talk physics and astronomy, and we love to show you our results.
 So check out our annual reports.

 2013-2014 Annual Report (79 MB, long download)

 2014-2016 Annual Report (272 MB, long download)

 What can I do with this major?

-To graduate from High Point University with the B.A degree in International Relations, students must complete the following:
+The Department of Physics offers both B.A. and B.S. degrees in Physics.
+To graduate from High Point University with these degrees, students must complete the following: